MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Using-Properties-with-Visual-Studio-to-Indicate-the-Presence-of-a-Value-in-a-Field.md

 ---
-title: "Using Properties with Visual Studio to Indicate the Presence of a Value in a Field" ms.custom: na ms.date: 06/05/2016 ms.reviewer: na
+title: "Using Properties with Visual Studio to Indicate the Presence of a Value in a Field"
+description: In this article, learn how to use properties with Visual Studio to indicate the presence of a value in a field. ms.custom: na ms.date: 06/05/2016 ms.reviewer: na